AP Physics C

 3. The second semester course that prepares the student for the AP Physics C Electricity and Magnetism test.

 The pacing and scope for each course is different based on the topics required for coverage by the College Board.
 The backbone of each course is self-study based on a wide variety of clearly defined sequential activities, but students will also have the support of the instructor through a discussion forum and through live (optional) video sessions held every other Wednesday at 12:00 noon (US Eastern Time).
-Students are not required to login to the video sessions, but attendance is highly recommended.
+Students are not required to login to the live video sessions, but attendance is highly recommended.
+The sessions are recorded for later viewing.

-Who should apply: These courses are open to students in grades 10 to 12 who have successfully completed one year of Physical Science or Chemistry (any level) and Algebra 2, and have either completed or will concurrently take a first-year calculus course.
+Who should apply: These courses are open to students in grades 9 to 12 who have successfully completed one year of Physical Science or Chemistry (any level) and Algebra 2, and have either completed or will concurrently take a first-year calculus course.
 Motivated, qualified, and well-organized students who have the discipline to work hard consistently over the entire course will do well in AP Physics C. Students who are not "math-ready" or cannot consistently spend the necessary time on the material should not sign up for AP Physics C. It is expected that students will spend between 10 and 12 hours per week watching lectures, practicing problems, performing lab activities, and taking assessments.
-It is required that prospective students take the math-readiness test found at the instructor's website, physics-prep.com.
+It is required that prospective students take the math-readiness test found at the instructor's website, physics-prep.com, prior to applying for the course.

 How to apply: The application for this course can be found here.
-Please do not apply until you have taken the math-readiness test.
+Please do not apply until you have taken the math-readiness test and feel that you are prepared for the course.

 Students who sign up for the first semester Mechanics course will be working at a pace that allows them to take the Electricity and Magnetism course in the second semester.
-It is best not to sign up for the second semester Electricity and Magnetism course until the student has begun to progress through the first semester Mechanics course.
-That way, if the student finds the pacing of the first semester Mechanics course to be too quick, he or she can switch to the full-year Mechanics course at no cost.
-The deadline to make any course switch is November 15, 2016.
+If the student finds the pacing of the first semester Mechanics course to be too quick, he or she can switch to the full-year Mechanics course at no cost.
+The deadline to make any course switch is November 15, 2020.

 Technical requirements: All students must have high-speed internet access, a scientific calculator, a scanner, and an email address.